Grand Vestibule: The British Monarchy and the World

 c.1999RCIN 94620

-Masks with exaggerated facial features such as this are worn during the traditional Hahoe masked dance (Cheoyongmu).
-Each of the dance’s nine characters – the bride, the scatter-brained meddler, the butcher (with dancing ox), the grandmother, the coquette, the wayward Buddhist monk, the village fool, the aristocrat and the scholar – wears a different articulated mask, which can convey a range of emotions depending on the position of the performer’s head.
-This particular example is for the Yangban or aristocrat.
+RCIN 94620 Masks with exaggerated facial features are worn during a traditional Korean Hahoe masked dance (Cheoyongmu).
+There are nine characters in the dance: the bride, the scatter-brained meddler, the butcher, the old widow, the young flirt, the wayward Buddhist monk, the village fool, the aristocrat and the scholar.
+Each performer wears a different articulated mask, which can convey a range of emotions depending on the position of the head.
+This mask is for the aristocrat (Yangban).
 If the performer moves his head back, the lips of the mask open, making him seem to laugh.